tractr/traxion/README.md

 # Traxion: A NestJS Toolkit & Code Generator for Full-Stack Developers 🚀

-WWelcome to Traxion 🎉, a powerful and minimalist TS toolkit crafted specifically for full-stack developers working with NestJS.
+Welcome to Traxion 🎉, a powerful and minimalist TS toolkit crafted specifically for full-stack developers working with NestJS.
+Unlock the potential of code generation and supercharge your development with your favorite backend framework.

 Traxion streamlines your development process, enabling you to generate code with ease and efficiency, while retaining complete control over your project.
-Embrace the advantages of NestJS (a genuine developer-centric framework) elevated by opensource code generation capabilities that rival the speed of a Backend-as-a-Service (BaaS).
+Add open-source code generation capabilities to NestJS and rival the speed of Backend-as-a-Service (BaaS) development (or ChatGPT? ;)
 ## Features 🌟

 Traxion is packed with a suite of intelligent features to kick-start your next NestJS project: